Minagoroshi/LuvFramework/README.md

 ### Anti Debugging
 - [x] Anti Debugging functions (TODO)

+## Contributing
+Any contributions are welcome!
+Feel free to fork and submit pull requests.
+When reporting bugs, please make sure to follow our format and guidelines.

 ## Disclaimer
 This software is distributed in the hope that it will be useful, the usage of this software is at your own risk.